Exclusive Locks on Items (Pessimistic Locking)

 When to Use Pessimistic Locking

-Pessimistic locking in this scenario will enable one user to access the account at one time.
-On performing the operation successfully the user unlocks the item and the control is set free which means the second user can now access the account and make amends accordingly.
+Pessimistic Locking in this scenario will allow only one user to access the account at one time.
+Once the user completes the operation successfully and unlocks the item, the control is set free, allowing the second user to access the account and make changes.
+Using this approach, the data remains consistent and no conflict occurs.

 Prerequisites